-Police misconduct and abuse are more common than you might think.
-They can arise out of intentional or reckless behavior that breaches a police officer's duties.
+We trust the police to protect us, and they have broad powers to carry out their official duties.
+Unfortunately, police misconduct and abuse are more common than you might think.
+They can arise out of intentional or reckless behavior that breaches a police officer's duty to execute New York law.
 When law enforcement misconduct results in serious injuries, disability or death, it may be possible to hold the police and the municipality accountable.
 The injuries are not always just physical.
-They may include embarrassment, loss of time, and lost job opportunities as well.
+They may include humiliation, a criminal record, and lost job opportunities as well.
 At Phillips & Associates, our tenacious civil rights lawyers pursue justice for New York City residents who have been injured or killed by police misconduct.
 We can help you seek damages from an individual officer and potentially the municipality that employed him or her.Common Forms of Police Misconduct

 Three elements must be met in a Section 1983 claim.
 First, you will need to show that the rights granted to you under the U.S. Constitution or a federal statute were violated by another person.
 The person can be a police officer, but the definition of "person" can also include a city or municipality.
 Anybody involved in the police misconduct can be named if he or she directly participated in the misconduct, knew about the misconduct but did nothing to stop it, hired unqualified people or improperly trained them, or created a policy that furthered the misconduct.